Metalworking Machines - Lathes

 Refer to Metalworking Machines - General for basic safety tips.

-- Ensure entanglement hazards are removed (e.g. loose clothing, jewellery, etc.).
+- Make sure entanglement hazards are removed (e.g. loose clothing, jewellery, etc.).
+Tie back and confine long hair.

 - Keep the floor free from obstructions, or slip hazards.

-- Ensure that lathe has a start/stop button within easy reach of the operator.
+- Make sure the lathe has a start/stop button within easy reach of the operator.

 - Follow job specifications for the speed, feed and depth of cut for materials being turned.
 Make sure all work runs true and centered.